-5.9 All practitioners must follow the practices outlined in the GMC Decision making and consent guidance.
-Documentation of the risks discussed or the dialogue leading to a decision is

-- 5.10 Ideally, as part of shared decision making, consent for surgical and anaesthetic procedures should be obtained prior to the day of surgery (see recommendation 4.3), allowing sufficient time for the patient to reflect on their consent discussion.64 The competent patient has a fundamental right, under common law, to give, or to withhold, consent to examination, investigation and treatment.^{63,64,93} - 5.11 Where a patient is seen prior to the day of surgery and shared decision making and discussion of anaesthetic conduct has taken place, the anaesthetist on the day of surgery has a responsibility to ensure the patient still understands and agrees with the perioperative plan.^{63,64} - 5.12 The patient must be made aware of alternative treatment options, or the option for no treatment at all.
-It is acceptable to recommend one of the alternatives but as the GMC states 'The doctor may recommend a particular option which they believe to be best for the patient, but may not put any pressure onto the patient to accept their advice'.^{64,109} - 5.13 No other person can consent to treatment on behalf of any adult.
+- 5.10 All practitioners must follow the practices outlined in the GMC Decision making and consent guidance.
+Documentation of the risks discussed or the dialogue leading to a decision is required in accordance with paragraphs 50-55.64 Equally, completion of a consent form is not a substitute for a meaningful dialogue tailored to the individual patient's needs. - 5.11 Ideally, as part of shared decision making, consent for surgical and anaesthetic procedures should be obtained prior to the day of surgery (see recommendation 4.3), allowing sufficient time for the patient to reflect on their consent discussion.64 The competent patient has a fundamental right, under common law, to give, or to withhold, consent to examination, investigation and treatment.^{63,64,93} - 5.12 Where a patient is seen prior to the day of surgery and shared decision making and discussion of anaesthetic conduct has taken place, the anaesthetist on the day of surgery has a responsibility to ensure the patient still understands and agrees with the perioperative plan.^{63,64} - 5.13 The patient must be made aware of alternative treatment options, or the option for no treatment at all.
+It is acceptable to recommend one of the alternatives but as the GMC states 'The doctor may recommend a particular option which they believe to be best for the patient, but may not put any pressure onto the patient to accept their advice'.^{64,110} - 5.14 No other person can consent to treatment on behalf of any adult.
 If a health and welfare lasting power of attorney directive is in place, the attorney may be able to assent to treatment on behalf of the patient.
 There should be a local process and policy in place for patients who lack capacity that conforms to national guidance and the Mental Capacity Act, the Adults with Incapacity (Scotland) Act or the Mental Capacity Act (Northern Ireland).
-93,105,106,107
+93,106,107,108